mommermi/mommermi.github.io/content/en/research/2014-10-18-herschel-observations-of-plutinos/index.md

 ---
 date: 2014-10-18
 title: Herschel Observations of Plutinos
-summary: |
-  My first research paper.
-Using Herschel Space Observatory observations, we investigated the physical properties of 18 Plutinos - small bodies at the outskirts of the Solar System that have orbital properties similar to those of Pluto.
-What we found?
-That Pluto is pretty unique...
 tags:
 - Astronomy
 - Plutino
 - Asteroid Physical Properties
 - Herschel Space Observatory
-featured_image: /research/12893.png
-thumbnail_image: mommert2012_plutinos_histograms.png
 ---

 Plutinos are a subpopulation of the Trans-Neptunian Objects (TNOs), which are pristine and icy objects on the outskirts of the Solar System.
 The orbits of Plutinos - which are named after their prototype, Pluto - are in 2:3 resonance with Neptune, meaning that by the time a Plutino performs 2 full orbits around the Sun, Neptune performs 3.
 This "mean motion resonance" provides a high degree of stability to the orbits of Plutinos.
 Hence, Plutinos are dynamically and physically pristine objects.